I was already done with the cold. I surprised myself, googling something along the lines of:

 Once again, I fell in love with another place.
 I’d go back to Malta anytime.

 What to do in Malta?
 “What to see in Malta” would be the right question here.

 Here’s a list of the best places to visit in Malta in photos – for your pretty eyes.
-I’ll be writing a post on how to travel to Malta on a budget in the next few weeks.
-Until then, get ready to book a flight.
+I also have a post about how to travel to Malta on a budget.
+So, get ready to book a flight!

 Valletta, capital of Malta, will impress you with its colorful streets.
 Recognized as a World Heritage Site by UNESCO, you shouldn’t hesitate and add this cute little city to your Maltese bucket list.
 Take the less busy streets to admire some of the most colorful doors and windows.
 Valletta rhymes with unique raw street pornography.
 While you’re there you should also check Valletta waterfront, which is a cool spot to get some original shots.

 I found out about Marsaxlokk while I was trying to decide where to go next… on Instagram.
 Colorful boats, blue water and lots of restaurants terraces were quite compelling.
 From what I saw, it would have been a great idea to attempt a sunrise along the bay, but I was a bit too late for it.
 I still managed to appreciate a perfectly affordable lunch surrounded by vivid colors.

 St-Julian is one of the popular places you can find budget accommodation.
 Even if you’re not staying in the area, you must check out Spinola Bay.
 Enjoy a walk along the bay and most importantly, be crazy about those bold colors.

 Golden is the word I’d use to describe the beach at Golden Bay.
 I suggest you grab a meal at the restaurant on the beach where you will also share this moment with several little birds.
 (They are cute, but cheeky!)
 This place seems to be a great spot to admire the sunset at night.